bill-c-martin/bill-c-martin.github.io/_posts/blog/2018-03-17-The-Evolution-of-Me-as-a-Developer.md

 Fear of the unknown.

-- **Day < 0:** Sweet, this customer came into my PC repair shop needing help on his php site
+- **Day < 0:** Sweet, this customer came into my PC repair shop needing help on his php site.
 - **Day < 0:** I've messed with PHP before building a Paypal module for my gaming clan's site!
 - **Day 1:** Therefore, qualified.
 - **Day 30:** After reading that PHP/MySQL Bible, I'm on top of this Web Developer thing..